mmistakes/minimal-mistakes/_drafts/2023-08-10-functional-error-handling-in-kotlin-part-3.md

 }
 ```

-The `bind` function is defined as:
+The definition of the `bind` function is as follows:

 ```kotlin
 // Arrow Kt Library